 Don't worry if you cannot easily find all of these places right now.
 We will look at them again in the chapters on each continent.
-There, you will learn reasons why people live in each of these areas.
-We do not want to clutter the main point of this chapter by going into details now.
+There, you will learn some reasons why people live in each of these areas.
+We do not want to clutter the main point of this chapter by going into all of the details now.